-- This syllabus and course details might need to be updated throughout the semester because of the uncertainties the pandemic brings.
+- This syllabus and course details might need to be updated throughout the semester because of the uncertainties of pandemic brings.
 Any modification will be announced at SUCourse and also during the class.
-Students are responsible from following the announcements. - The class material, including video lectures or sound recordings, must not be shared outside of class. - Each of us is responsible for creating a safe and inclusive classroom experience for everyone in the class.
+Students are responsible from following the announcements. - Each of us is responsible for creating a safe and inclusive classroom experience for everyone in the class. - I have two unvaccinated kids at home, I would appreciate if you could mask up especially when you are sick.